Z0eDu/3400-group6/lab3/README.md

 end
 ```

-Here is the square wave that this code outputs:
+Here is the square wave that this code outputs (we forgot to take a video, but we hooked a scope up to the FPGA output):

 <img src="https://docs.google.com/uc?id=0B-CRHiExsEzBS21icTE2U19ZajQ" width="400">